BLOG

 General Overview

-Salesforce provides essential CRM services to many of the world’s largest and most prominent businesses including Toyota, T-Mobile, U.S. Bank, and Spotify.
+Salesforce provides CRM services to many of the world’s largest and most prominent businesses, including Toyota, T-Mobile, U.S. Bank, and Spotify.

 The company has also launched or acquired a range of subsidiary businesses, including Demandware, Quip, Heroku, Pardot, Mulesoft, Tableau, and Slack.

-Salesforce has also set the standard for community impact with its Pledge 1% initiative which allows participants to commit 1% of equity, technology, and employee time to improving education, equality, and the environment in local communities.
-More than 12,000 companies worldwide have joined Pledge 1% thus far.
+Salesforce has also set the standard for community impact with its Pledge 1% initiative, which allows participants to commit 1 percent of equity, technology, and employee time to improving education, equality, and the environment in local communities.
+More than 15,000 companies worldwide have joined Pledge 1% thus far.

 In 2022, Salesforce led the CRM pack, increasing its overall market share and growing its revenue more than any other CRM vendor.

-Global CRM Market 2020
+Global CRM Market by vendor

 Salesforce